 Unleavened Indian bread is cooked across households in India and commonly eaten for breakfast as well apart from any other times of the day.
 There are lots of recipes for parathas including a variation of fillings that they can be made with.
 My favourite is with spiced potatoes and also paneer/ Indian cottage cheese.
 Both of which I cook regularly.
 Other fillings include mooli/ radish, kheema or even mint.
 I have also made parathas with rice previously which were delicious!
 Most vegetable can be used as stuffing and it’s something my mother always did when there were any leftovers.

 So that’s just what I did leftover Gobi/ Cauliflower.
 Grated, spiced and cooked.
 Stuffed, layered in flat bread and fried in butter.
 The smells of spiced cauliflower cooking through the bread is addictive!
 I have used dried pomegranate powder in my recipe for the added tangy flavour in the paratha.
-If you aren’t able to get any at your local Asian grocers, make sure to check out my spice guide and where you can buy it online.

 In a bowl, sift the flour and salt together.
 Add 2 tablespoons of the butter or ghee and enough water to form a soft dough.
 Knead well for 5-7minutes until smooth.
 Wrap in cling film or cover with a damp cloth and rest the dough while you make the filling.